TechAtNYU/tech-nyu-site/Readme.md

 The built version of the project, with all the compiled files, will show up in the `build` directory.
 You can then run `node server.js` to see the site.
 The whole thing is an Express app.

+If you want to develop, you can run `gulp dev --require gulp-livescript` instead of the above version (without the `dev`), which will do less minification, so each rebuild is faster.

 # Browser Support Goals
 ## Full Support